miguelraz/Rubin.jl/gsocproposal.md

 I wish to be contacted via Slack (I'm Miguel Raz there as well.) if possible, or my email with this application is fine.

 I have no other commitments and would be absolutely thrilled to finally complete a GSoC.
 I owe it to the community.

+#### Actual motivation

+I really hate the fact that Stephen Wolfram has privatized a healthy chunk of resources that public universities must rent every year and cannot be open sourced.
+That's why it's called Rubin.jl, in honor of Vera Rubin, a woman astronomer who was not recognized in her time enough for having though and built amazing things, and because this world has enough scientific progress stopped by egomaniacal men just wanting to write their name in every corner of science, progress be damned.